WildEyeConservation/TrapTagger/README.md

 - AWS_S3_DOWNLOAD_SECRET_ACCESS_KEY:    The AWS secret access key for your S3-only IAM user
 - AWS_S3_UPLOAD_ACCESS_KEY_ID:          The AWS ID of your S3-only IAM user
 - AWS_S3_UPLOAD_SECRET_ACCESS_KEY:      The AWS secret access key for your S3-only IAM user
+- WBIA_DB_NAME                          The name of your WBIA database.
+- WBIA_DB_SERVER                        The server where the WBIA database is hosted. postgresql://username:password@endpoint
+- WBIA_DIR                              The name of the directory where WBIA will store files
+- AWS_ACCOUNT_ID                        The ID of your AWS account.

 ### SSL Certificate